luban19p/Digi-SYSKA/README.md

 ### A supportive space for learning useful software skills

 ## WHAT ... will be covered?
 Our next session was chosen by YOU!
 We are going to loop back and start from the beginning, learning about the data cleaning tool, OpenRefine.
 This session will be presented by Antje and is based on the [Library Carpentry OpenRefine](https://librarycarpentry.org/lc-open-refine/) lesson.
-Please note that this Digi SYSKA is taking place on a THURSDAY - same time, same location though. :)
+Yes - this was meant to be last week's extra session, but it will now be this week's "regular" session. :)

 Before the session, make sure you have downloaded and installed OpenRefine on your device, and save the DOAJ (Directory of Open Access Journals) dataset to your desktop (or somewhere where you can easily find it on the day).
 This can all be done from the lesson's [Setup](https://librarycarpentry.org/lc-open-refine/setup.html) page.